What is the difference between the Classic and Aero Series?

 Notebook PC Shelf – with more and more presentations using a Notebook PC Shelf this has become a popular and much used accessory.
 It means the Lectrum top surface is kept clear for the presenter’s papers.

 Microphones – we find most clients have their own preference of microphone supply.
 However, Lectrum can certainly provide microphones.
 We only supply microphones that are tested for use with Lectrum and provide the best combination of sound quality for speech reinforcement, robustness for heavy use and appearance.

 Can I brand my Lectrum?

-We can integrate your logo into the Lectrum, to achieve this high quality finish we need your logo supplied as high resolution (400 dpi) in Adobe Illustrator format.
+We can integrate your logo into the Lectrum, to achieve this high quality finish we need your logo supplied as high resolution (400 dpi) in Adobe Illustrator or EPS format.